AdamChit/financial-news-dataset/README.md

-# Financial News Dataset from Bloomberg and Reuters
+# Financial News Dataset from Reuters
-450,341 news from Bloomberg and 109,110 news from Reuters
+109,110 news from Reuters

 ## Examples